-As a criminal defense lawyer with more than 19 years of focus on juvenile delinquency, I get many questions about whether children can be tried as adults.
+As a criminal defense lawyer with a focus on juvenile delinquency, I get many questions about whether children can be tried as adults.

 The short answer is “yes”, but only when specific conditions are met.